ChinaKnowledge.de -

 The author of the Xuanhe bogu tu is in the Qing-period 清 (1644-1911) catalogue Junzhai dushu zhi 郡齋讀書志 called Wang Chu 王楚.
 This error was first corrected by Qing Zeng 錢曾 (1629-1701), author of the catalogue Dushu minqiu ji 讀書敏求記.
 This result was confirmed by the compilers of the imperial series Siku quanshu 四庫全書.

 Tripod of the Jiang clan from Jin (Jin jiang ding 晉姜鼎).
 On the right an illustration of the vessel, to the upper left a rubbing of the inscription, and to the lower left the author's transcription/translation into contemporary Chinese characters.
 Siku quanshu edition of the Xuanhe bogu tu, juan 2, fol.
-6. Click to enlarge (opens in new tablet).
+6..

 First bell of the set of five of the Marquis of Qi (Qi hou fu 齊侯鎛).
 The picture shows just the beginning of the inscription and transcription.
 The full length of it is 492 characters.
 Juan 22, fol.
 4.

-The catalogue is very helpful to verify or disprove statements in the transmitted version of the ritual text Sanlitu 三禮圖.
-It includes a great number of famous and outstanding vessels, as the Jin jiang tripod 晉姜鼎 or the Qi hou bell 齊侯鎛 (first of a set of 5 bells, inscription only beginning, full length 492 characters).
-The terminology for ancient vessels was more or less standardized during the Song period, and is still in use by archaeologists today.
+The catalogue is very helpful in verifying or disproving statements in the transmitted version of the ritual text Sanlitu 三禮圖.
+It includes a great number of famous and outstanding vessels, such as the Jin jiang tripod 晉姜鼎 or the Qi hou bell 齊侯鎛 (first of a set of 5 bells, inscription only beginning, full length 492 characters).
+The terminology for ancient vessels was more or less standardized during the Song period and is still in use by archaeologists today.

 The earliest surviving print dates from 1528 (by Jiang Yang 蔣颺 or 蔣暘), others from 1588 (by the Boru Studio 泊如齋), 1596 (Zheng Pu 鄭樸), 1600 (Wu Wanhua 吳萬化, Baogu Studio 寶古堂), and 1603 (Wu Gonghong 吳公宏).
 Jiang Yang reproduced an original print of the Yuanzhi reign-period 元至 (1264-1294, called Chongxiu Xuanhe bogu tu 重修宣和博古圖).
 The Baogu edition was in 1752 reproduced by Huang Sheng 黃晟 (Yizheng Studio 亦政堂).
 The Chongxiu Xuanhe bogu tu is also found in the Siku quanshu.